 However, cloud web hosting isn’t right for every business.

-For those of you who have a small personal website, small blog, or a micro-business, you probably don’t need to use cloud hosting if there is no growth coming in the future.
+For those of you who have a small personal website, small blog, or micro-business, you probably don’t need to use cloud hosting if there is no growth coming in the future.
 A shared hosting plan is fine for those types of websites.

 When you’re ready to grow your website, you should consider upgrading to a cloud hosting plan as opposed to a VPS.
 While a virtual private server will be able to deliver enough server resources, a cloud plan is usually more cost-effective.